 Unlike traditional coffee beans, mushrooms don’t provide caffeine for a boost of energy.
 Instead, adaptogenic mushrooms like reishi and lion’s mane provide whole-body benefits by supporting a healthy response to stress.
 Reishi mushrooms interact with your adrenal system to help regulate stress hormones, while lion’s mane makes a mighty ally for memory and recall.2,3

 If you’re looking for more than caffeine to keep you powered throughout your day, this recipe might be the wake up call you’re looking for.

 How to Make Mushroom Coffee

 While there are other fantastic fungi that work well in mushroom coffee like chaga or cordyceps, this recipe combines the recall powers from lion’s mane with energy-supporting reishi for a fresh start to your day without the crash later.

-If you’re not quite ready to leave caffeine, you can also add black tea like chai as a base for some extra kick while still enjoying the mushroom benefits.
+If you’re not quite ready to leave caffeine, you can also add black tea as a base for some extra kick while still enjoying the mushroom benefits.

 Let’s get brewing!

 Nutrition Facts (Per Serving):

 - Calories 90